 With this significant transformation, CIOs face the challenge of identifying what tools and technologies should be implemented which are most strategic to facilitate their digital transformation.
 Leading the list is:

 - Artificial intelligence

-While each has its place, companies may also focus on the “connected experience,” which is aimed at providing consistent and uniform customer information across all touch points aiding customer conversions, retention and higher sales.
+While each has its place, companies may also focus on the “connected experience,” which aims to provide consistent and uniform customer information across all touchpoints aiding customer conversions, retention, and higher sales.
 This is achieved through an Omni-channel view of customers and their journey across all contact points with a company.
-That includes voice calls, chat support, web inquiries and social media.
+That includes voice calls, chat support, web inquiries, and social media.

-Additionally, as the Internet of Things evolves, consumers will interact with brands on a multitude of devices with differing capabilities, from conducting initial research on a computer to receiving a reminder on a wearable device to making a purchase in store.
-As the Internet of Things gains traction, firms are seeing its future potential from established technologies such as RFID and machine-to-machine and robotic communications.
+Additionally, as the Internet of Things evolves, consumers will interact with brands on many devices with differing capabilities, from conducting initial research on a computer to receiving a reminder on a wearable device to purchasing in-store.
+As the Internet of Things gains traction, firms see its future potential from established technologies such as RFID and machine-to-machine and robotic communications.

 Technology advances are deceptive and will make amazing things possible.
 They will also create major disruptions in every industry.

 There are many stories of using effective tools and channels in Digital transformation.
 One which immediately comes to my mind is Virgin America, which uses Twitter to help customers answer common customer service questions, and now sets the new bar for how airlines can engage and service customers.

 As digital transformation takes hold, companies must go through specific steps to fully prepare for the change.
 We have helped several companies in their digital journey, and my experience suggests that this internal transformation is operationalized along three specific dimensions: